Brownian motion on reflection quantum groups. Construction and cutoff: Preliminaries

 \subsection{Free reflection quantum groups}

 Free reflection quantum groups, a specific class of compact quantum groups, were introduced by S. Wang in \cite{Wan95}.
 Quantum groups, more broadly, were originally defined by S.L.
 Woronowicz \cite{Wor98}.
 These structures involve C*-algebras, fitting their noncommutative topological nature.
-However, in this article, we will present an alternative definition that emphasizes the algebraic aspects, making it more accessible to non-expert readers.
+However, in this article, we will present an alternative definition focusing on the algebraic aspects, making it more accessible to non-expert readers.

-Let us recall that a $*$\emph{-algebra} is a complex unital algebra $A$ endowed with an \textit{involution} $A\to A,x\mapsto x^*$, i.e. an antimultiplicative antilinear map such that $x^{**} = x$ for all $x\in A$.
+Let us recall that a $*$\emph{-algebra} is a complex unital algebra $A$ endowed with an \emph{involution} $A\to A,x\mapsto x^*$, i.e. an antimultiplicative antilinear map such that $x^{**} = x$ for all $x\in A$.
 Also, a $*$-ideal $B$ of $A$ is a $*$-subalgebra such that $aB\cup Ba\subset B$ for all $a\in A$.

 \begin{de} We define $\O(H_N^{s+})$ to be the universal $*$-algebra generated by $N^2$ normal elements $\{u_{ij}\}_{1\le i,j\le N}$ such that \begin{enumerate}[label = (\roman*)] \item $u = (u_{ij})$ and $u^t = (u_{ji})$ are unitary; \item $p_{ij} := u_{ij}u_{ij}^*$ is a projection; \item $u_{ij}^s = p_{ij}$. \end{enumerate} \end{de}